drewhoskins/batch-orchestra/python/README.md

 * Test on other machines
 * Polish and document.
 * Harmonize with python-sdk and python best practices.
 (What did I miss?)
-* Allow scripts and tests to be run from more directories (it's finicky right now)

 ## Roadmap
 * Error handling
-** Allow users to author an activity to intercept failures, perhaps to send an notification.
+** Call a handler when there are initial failures, to be used for notifications and such.
 ** Allow users to designate individual records as failures and proceed with the rest of their page.
+* Allow users to query the current state of the batch framework.
 * Huge batches that span multiple workflow histories.
 Likely will use child workflows.
-* Log batch_id
+** Log batch_id
 * A signal that allows changing max_parallelism.
 This will allow pausing and controlled rampup.